 I'm an associate professor (tenure-track) in Linguistics at Harvard University where my research investigates the unique capacity that we have to understand an infinite number of sentences that we've never encountered before (semantics), how we incorporate contextual information into these meanings (pragmatics), and how we ever learn to do this (development).
-My research questions fall into three main areas:
+My research addresses questions like:

 - How can we use new tools for collecting and analyzing linguistic data to create mathematically precise models of the semantic/pragmatic interface?

-- What role does language input, irrespective of modality, play in later linguistic development, such as the support gained by early sign language exposure for deaf children's overall language development?
+- What role does language input play in later linguistic and cognitive development, such as the support gained by early sign language exposure for deaf children's overall language development?